 GM and Honda have announced that they will expand their relationship and will be co-developing an entire series of affordable electric vehicles.
-Electric vehicles will be based on a global architecture using the next-generation Ultium battery technology.
-The partnership will produce millions of electric vehicles, with the first models entering the market in 2027.
+These electric vehicles will be based on a global architecture using the next-generation Ultium battery technology.
+The partnership aims to produce millions of electric vehicles, with the first models expected to enter the market in 2027.

 The vehicles will target the most popular segments in the world, including compact crossover vehicles.
 While Honda and GM will share the global architecture, the vehicles will leverage both companies’ technology, design, and sourcing strategies.